Oath of Citizenship (Canada): Legality of the oath

 Roach relaunched the case in 2012 and, on 18 June, the Ontario Superior Court permitted the case's continuance, though Roach died on 2 October of that year.
 In September 2013, Justice Edward Morgan dismissed the case, stating the oath is "a form of compelled speech", but a limit "on the right of expression that is justifiable in a free and democratic society" and the applicants, who he said showed a misunderstanding of the oath's purpose, would, even after taking the oath, remain "free to oppose the monarch or advocate for its abolition".
 He further ruled that the oath does not contravene either religious or equality rights.
-The case was taken again to the Ontario Court of Appeal, which, in August 2014, upheld the decision of the Superior Court, Justice Karen Weiler stating "[t]he purpose of the oath is not to compel expression... but to obtain a commitment to our form of government from those wishing to become Canadian citizens.
+The case was taken again to the Court of Appeal for Ontario, which, in August 2014, upheld the decision of the Superior Court, Justice Karen Weiler stating "[t]he purpose of the oath is not to compel expression... but to obtain a commitment to our form of government from those wishing to become Canadian citizens.
 If there is a violation of the appellants' rights to freedom of expression, it is justified.
 Following the ruling, the plaintiffs stated they would seek leave to appeal to the Supreme Court of Canada.
 Throughout the trial, media commentary was mixed: the Toronto Star called for the oath to be changed so prospective citizens swore allegiance to "Canada" as the symbol of the country's constitutional order, whereas The Globe and Mail, National Post, and Calgary Herald defended the oath as it is.
 In February 2015, the Supreme Court of Canada refused to hear any further appeal.